stemmlerjs/os-design-assign-2/README.md

 # os-design-assign-2
 Assignment #2 - SYST44288 - Operating Systems Design And Systems Programming

+# About using this for your assignment submission
+If you're going to download this assignment and submit it for class, you should ensure that you at the very least understand how this works.
+You'd be doing yourself a disservice if you just copy+paste and click "submit".

 ## Part 1
 An echo server echoes back whatever it receives from a client.
 For example, if a client sends the server the string ```Hello there!```, the server will respond with ```Hello there!```